-All applicants must submit a brief letter of inquiry, not to exceed two pages, describing the grantee organization and the proposed project through our Grant Portal.
+All applicants must submit a brief letter of inquiry, not to exceed 20,000 characters, describing the grantee organization and the proposed project through our Grant Portal.
 You will be asked to upload an organization budget, program budget and list of board members.

 The letter will provide enough information for the Foundation to determine whether it will consider a formal proposal.
 If the idea seems promising, our program staff will follow up with requests for other materials and to schedule site visits or meetings with the potential grantee’s senior staff.

 Grants are awarded only to nonprofit public charitable organizations that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation does not make grants to individuals or provide emergency assistance, nor do we support medical research, the direct provision of health care or religious education.
 We rarely make grants to support conferences, publications or media.

 On rare occasions, we will make grants for building renovations or other capital projects—but only to grantee organizations we know well and then only for projects that will directly improve or expand programs we support.

 Letters of inquiry are welcome at any time.
 The Foundation’s Board of Trustees has two grantmaking meetings a year, in May and December.
 Grant decisions are announced immediately after those meetings.

 We favor programs that can make substantial progress toward their goals in a period of three years or less.
 While we may consider renewal of selected grants beyond that period, our general approach is not to provide long-term annual support for most grantee organizations.